Individual Therapy

 Many parents seek out child counseling due to concerns about:

 Counseling for children looks different than traditional counseling for adults.
-Many children are not yet developmentally ready for traditional talk therapy, and do better learning and processing through play or art.
-At Family Roots, we believe that parents ultimately are the most important people in their child’s life and have the opportunity to make the biggest difference.
-We only meet with your child once a week, while changes you make at home every day will have a more lasting impact.
-For that reason, individual therapy with children still involves meeting with parents regularly and getting updates on progress at home.
-Depending on the age and needs of the child, that may involve you joining for part of each session, or having parent meetings once every month or couple months as needed.
+Many children are not yet developmentally ready for traditional talk therapy and do better learning and processing through play or art.
+Parents and caregivers are also highly involved throughout the counseling process.
+We believe that parents ultimately are the most important people in their child’s life and have the opportunity to make the biggest difference.
+For that reason, individual therapy with children involves meeting with parents regularly to support lasting change at home.
+Depending on the age and needs of the child, that may involve you joining for part of each session or having regular parent meetings.

 Child counseling sessions with your child will be tailored to meet your child’s needs and developmental level.
 With younger children, therapists will use play as a way to communicate and understand how your child is feeling.
 With older children, therapists may teach some skills or practice emotional regulation in session.
 Art and drawing are also excellent ways to encourage children to express themselves and to teach feelings identification, emotional regulation, and expression of needs and emotions.